 Digital marketing has become the go-to platform for many professional services firms.
-Compared to traditional marketing, online efforts are easy to measure and, interestingly enough, often less expensive.
+Compared to traditional marketing, online techniques are easier to measure and often less expensive than their traditional marketing counterparts.

-Even so, many traditional, offline marketing tactics can be effective at building and supporting your firm’s online brand.
-In fact, the marketing strategies that deliver the greatest impact use a combination of online and offline techniques.
+Nevertheless, many offline marketing tactics can be effective at building and supporting your firm’s online brand.
+According to our research on the best performing professional services firms, the marketing strategies that deliver the greatest impact include a combination of online and offline techniques.

-How offline and online marketing approaches work together to support brands
+How online and offline marketing techniques work together to support brands

-When implemented together, offline and online marketing techniques can support and amplify one another, creating a unified strategy.
-In the most recent release of our annual research report on high-growth marketing strategies, we uncovered which marketing techniques deliver the most impact.
+When implemented in concert, online and offline marketing ideas can support and amplify one another, creating a unified strategy.
+In the most recent release of our annual research report on high-growth strategy, we uncovered which marketing techniques deliver the greatest impact.
 Below, I’ll discuss five of those offline marketing techniques and how you can integrate them into your overall marketing strategy.
 Of course, every industry is different, so you may find that one or more of these techniques is less relevant to your audience.
-If another tactic has worked for you in the past, by all means keep doing it.
+If another tactic has worked for you in the past, by all means keep using it.

 1. Networking Activities